esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > + **If true do not write duplicates to the output file instead of writing them with appropriate flags set** set to `Yes`.
 This switch tells **Mark Duplicates** to not only mark which short reads are duplicates of one another, but to also remove them from the output file.
 {: .challenge}

-**Step 2: Realigning Reads**
+## Process Mapping Results Step 2: Re-aligning Reads

-Next, we will run corrects misalignments around insertions and deletions.
+Next, we will run tool that re-aligns read to the reference genome, while correcting for misalignments around insertions and deletions.
 This is required in order to accurately detect variants.

 > ## Hands-On: Re-aligning Reads
->
+> Find the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Realign reads with LoFreq viterbi </button> tool.
+Run with the following parameters:
+> + <span class="glyphicon glyphicon-folder-close"></span> **Reads to re-align** should be set to the output of <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Mark Duplicates </button>.
+> + **Choose the source for the reference genome**: `History`, and the **Reference** should be the same input reference genome as for the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> BWA-MEM </button> step.
+> + Check that **Advanced Options**: "_How to handle base qualities of 2?_" is set to `Keep Unchanged`.
 {: .challenge}

 {% include links.md %}